 Exact location data for each roundabout were available so that accident data could be matched with the roundabout data.
-42 roundabouts from the sample are located inside urban areas (areas inside urban area boundary signs, general speed limit of 50km/h), 53 outside urban areas (general speed limit of 90 or 70 km/h) (see table 1).
+42 roundabouts from the sample are located inside built-up areas (areas inside built-up area boundary signs, general speed limit of 50km/h), 53 outside built-up areas (general speed limit of 90 or 70 km/h) (see table 2).
 21 roundabouts were constructed on intersections that were signal-controlled in the before-situation, 62 roundabouts were constructed on intersections with no traffic signals before.
-For 12 locations it is not known which type of intersection design was present before.
+For 12 locations we couldn't retrieve information about which type of intersection design was present before.